Historical models of the Solar System

+Past astronomers and prominent thinkers recorded their observations and sought to develop models that accurately interpreted their findings.
+This approach to modeling the Solar System facilitated advancements towards more precise representations, ultimately enhancing our comprehension of the Solar System.

 Early astronomy

 The Nebra Sky Disc

 The Nebra Sky Disc is a bronze dish with symbols that are interpreted generally as the Sun or full moon, a lunar crescent, and stars (including a cluster of seven stars interpreted as the Pleiades).
 The disc has been attributed to a site in present-day Germany near Nebra, Saxony-Anhalt, and was originally dated by archaeologists to c.
 1600 BCE, based on the provenance provided by the looters who found it.
 Researchers initially suggested the disc is an artefact from the Bronze Age Unetice culture, although a later dating to the Iron Age has also been proposed.

 Firmament

 The ancient Hebrews, like all the ancient peoples of the Near East, believed the sky was a solid dome with the Sun, Moon, planets and stars embedded in it.

 In biblical cosmology, the firmament is the vast solid dome created by God during his creation of the world to divide the primal sea into upper and lower portions so that the dry land could appear.